ericpaulsen/coder-for-docker/README.md

 # Deploying Coder on Docker Desktop

-Clone this repository to run a TLS-enabled Coder deployment on your Docker Desktop client.
+Clone this repository to run a TLS-enabled Coder deployment on Docker Desktop.
 The `docker-compose.yaml` file defines the Coder container and an `nginx` reverse proxy to route traffic over HTTPS.
 It also includes the `linuxserver/letsencrypt` image to handle DNS validation for your domain, if necessary.

 Note that a domain is not *required* to run Coder on Docker.
 To access Coder over `localhost`, use the command below: